Ian8VT/Ian8VT.github.io/Dar es Salaam OSM.md

-## Wetland Drains in Dar es Salaam, Tanzania with OpenStreetMap
+## Wetland Drains in Dar es Salaam, Tanzania

 ### Project Outline
 Dar es Salaam, Tanzania, is a highly mapped city on OpenStreetMap.
 This provides a unique opportunity to conduct a number of different geospatial analyses related to the city.
 [Ramani Huria](http://ramanihuria.org/), a community-based mapping project in the city that accesses this vast array of geospatial data, draws attention to the presence of damaging seasonal floods in the city which are often compounded by a lack of necessary infrastructure and city planning.
 Further, there are a large number of structures and settlements in the city that are built on terrain designated as wetland - locations expected to be highly suscpetible to flood disturbances.